bomian98/obsidian-hide-commands-in-menu/README.md

 To examine the displayed menu, utilize Obsidian's Developer Tools to inspect the menu's HTML class.

+## Usage

+Check the "Menu Types" section for the location of the menu you want to hide commands in.

+Then in the plugin settings, choose the menu type and enter the commands you want to hide.

+For "plain text format", you can enter the whole command name or part of it.

+For "regex format", you can use regex pattern matching.

+As this plugin modifies the menu item after it has been displayed, a certain delay time is required to ensure that the menu is fully rendered.

+The default delay time is set to 1 millisecond.
+If hiding does not work as intended, you can adjust this value in the plugin settings.

+If hiding does not work when the delay time exceeds 1 second, please report it as an issue on the GitHub repository.

 ## Customize Styles

 - Select hide-commands: `div.custom-menu-hide-item`